Fire Pits, Chimineas, Tiki Torches

 Large stationary fireplaces and kitchens are allowed in Overland Park and do not require a permit from the fire department.
 Please check with the Plans Examiner of the Day at 913-895-6225 to determine if you need a permit for the design of your structure or to bury a gas supply line.

-A permit is required for open burns on public streets and public or private grounds, except for recreational fires.
+A permit is required for open burns larger than three feet by two feet in size on public streets and public or private grounds.
 There is no fee.

 - Apply online for a 30-day burn permit.
 (After 30 days you must submit a "new" application for an additional 30 days.)

 - The Overland Park Fire Department will review your permit request.
 Applications received after-hours will be processed the next business day.